PRP the New Youth Enhancing Treatment in Medical Aesthetics

 How Many PRP Treatments are Needed?

 As with most aesthetic treatments, the PRP cosmetic treatment varies greatly from patient to patient.
-We conveniently package treatments in series of three as this is an average number of treatments to achieve results.
+We conveniently package treatments in a series of three as this is an average number of treatments to achieve results.
 However, depending on the condition that needs to be treated, this number can be 6-8, with 1-2 maintenance treatments per year.
 Hair restoration can take longer depending on the severity of loss.

 Typically, six or more treatments are needed and then maintenance will be necessary.